 Aeronautical revenue comprises the majority of airport income and includes airline terminal space rentals, airline landing fees, and usage fees for terminals, gates, services, and passenger counts.

 U.S. airports generated about $10 billion in aeronautical revenue in 2013, or about 55% of total operating revenue, according to Federal Aviation Administration (FAA) data.

-Airlines act as airport tenants, paying rent for counter and gate space, training facilities, storage facilities, hangars, offices and maintenance facilities.
-They additionally pay for landing and parking fees, and to hold a lease on ticket counter and gate space to occupy an exclusive area.
+Airlines act as airport tenants, paying rent for counter and gate space, training facilities, storage facilities, hangars, offices, and maintenance facilities.
+They additionally pay for landing and parking fees, and to hold a lease on the ticket counter and gate space to occupy an exclusive area.

 “Most airports create a contract with airlines wishing to use its facilities, typically known as a Use and Lease agreement,” the ACI noted.